cpollett/atto/README.md

 Atto Web Server
 ===============
+Atto is a single file, low dependency, pure PHP web server and web routing engine

- * This software can be used to route requests, and hence, serve as a micro framework for use under a traditional web server such as Apache, nginx, or lighttpd.
+ * Atto can be used to route requests, and hence, serve as a micro framework for use under a traditional web server such as Apache, nginx, or lighttpd.

- * This software can also be used to serve web apps as a stand alone web server for apps created using its routing facility.
+ * Atto can be used as a stand alone web server for apps created using its routing facility.

- * This software is web request event-driven, supporting asynchronous I/O for web traffic.
+ * Atto is web request event-driven, supporting asynchronous I/O for web traffic.

- * This software supports timers for background events.
+ * Atto supports timers for background events.

  * Unlike similar PHP software, as a Web Server it instantiates traditional PHP superglobals like $_GET, $_POST, $_REQUEST, $_COOKIE, $_SESSION,